propelorm/propelorm.github.com/documentation/02-buildtime.markdown

 To illustrate Propel's build abilities, this chapter uses the data structure of a bookstore as an example.
 It is made of three tables: a `book` table, with a foreign key to two other tables, `author` and `publisher`.

+Create a `bookstore` directory then setup Propel into it as covered in the previous chapter.
+This will be the root of the bookstore project.

+There's actually two ways to setup the build configuration ; the hard one (manually) and the easy one (through the command line).
+This chapter explains both.
+Consider that the command line approach is just here to simplify the process.
+You will learn more about the Propel structure and API setting up your project the hard way.

+## The Hard Way ##

-## Describing Your Database as XML Schema ##
+### Describing Your Database as XML Schema ###

 Propel generates PHP classes based on a _relational_ description of your data model.
 This "schema" uses XML to describe tables, columns and relationships.
 The schema syntax closely follows the actual structure of the database.

-Create a `bookstore` directory then setup Propel into it as covered in the previous chapter.
-This will be the root of the bookstore project.

-### Database Connection Name ###
+#### Database Connection Name ####

 Create a file called `schema.xml` in the new `bookstore/` directory.